top of page

 Dr. Harry Rhodes, retired Superintendent of Queen Anne’s County Schools, officiated at the groundbreaking in 1978 for a new day activities and support building on three acres of land donated by Grasonville businessman Thomas Ewing in memory of his mother Katie Cray Ewing.

-Each member of the ChesterWye Board of Directors personally staged a fundraiser to contribute to construction of the new building including a dinner theater, bull roasts, "I walked the Bay Bridge" T-Shirts, flea markets, a circus and a Halloween Haunted House.
-The ChesterWye Center was a true community effort.
+The Chesterwye Center Board of Directors organized a fundraiser to support the construction of a new building.
+The event included a dinner theater, bull roasts, "I walked the Bay Bridge" T-Shirts, flea markets, a circus, and a Halloween Haunted House.
+The Chesterwye Center was a true community effort.

 The History of the ChesterWye Center and Foundation